Water is integral to what we do and vital to the longevity of BHP. We depend on access to water and cannot operate without it.

 Using the approach for defining water stress discussed above (based on the WWF Water Risk Filter basin physical risk level), two of our operated assets (a legacy asset in the United States and Pampa Norte) are classified as being under high or very high water stress due to location.
 In line with the ICMM guidance and other frameworks (e.g. GRI/SASB), we have disclosed the proportion of our water withdrawal, discharge and consumption that occurs in water-stressed areas in the water performance section on this webpage.

-BHP’s Risk Framework and the Our Requirements for Environment and Climate Change standard govern the identification, assessment and management of operational water-related risks.
+BHP’s Risk Framework, our Environment Global Standard, and internal water management standard govern the identification, assessment and management of operational water-related risks.
 More information is contained in the table below.
 The basin risk discussed above also seeks to inform the assessment of operational water-related risks, usually as a cause of a risk event.
 For example, high water scarcity within the basin may be a cause for the risk of inadequate water supply, or inadequate flood management may be a cause for an extreme weather impact.
 Basin risk may also influence the severity of potential impacts and likelihood of the operational water-related risk event occurring.
 For example, a high basin risk for ecosystem services may increase severity of potential impacts to environmental receptors, such as groundwater-dependent vegetation, if the water resource is not managed appropriately.
-For more information on our approach to risk management refer to the BHP Annual Report 2023, Operating and Financial Review 8 - How we manage risk.
+For more information on our approach to risk management refer to the BHP Annual Report 2024, Operating and Financial Review 8 – How we manage risk.

 Unmanaged or uncontrolled operational water-related risks have the potential to adversely impact:

-The BHP Annual Report 2023, Operating and Financial Review 8.1 - Risk factors outlines our threats and opportunities that may occur as a result of our activities globally.
-This provides information pertaining to some potential water-related threats such as risks related to tailings, natural events and weather, geotechnical instability and critical infrastructure.
-Key management actions for each risk factor are discussed which include some water-related controls, such as planning and designing for structural integrity and design, defining key governance roles, setting minimum technical specifications, inspections, monitoring, audits and assurance and stakeholder engagement.
-The information presented on this webpage expands on this and outlines the current level of operational water-related risk at each operated asset.
+The BHP Annual Report 2024, Operating and Financial Review 8.1 – Risk factors outlines some of the threats and opportunities that may occur as a result of our activities globally.
+This provides information pertaining to some potential water-related threats, such as operational events and significant social or environmental impacts.
+Key management actions for each risk factor are discussed, which include some water-related controls, such as planning and designing for structural integrity and design, defining key governance roles, setting minimum technical specifications, inspections, monitoring, audits and assurance and stakeholder engagement.
+The information on this webpage expands on this and outlines the current level of operational water-related risks at each operated asset.

 We have classified the significance of BHP’s operational water-related risks as follows: